Jaxon Closes First Tranche of Flow Through Financing

-Vancouver, British Columbia--(Newsfile Corp. - November 12, 2017) - Jaxon Mining Inc. (TSXV: JAX) (FSE: OU31) is pleased to announce it has closed the first tranche of a non-brokered private placement announced October 26, 2017.
+Vancouver, British Columbia--(Newsfile Corp. - November 14, 2017) - Jaxon Mining Inc. (TSXV: JAX) (FSE: OU31) is pleased to announce it has closed the first tranche of a non-brokered private placement announced October 26, 2017.
 This tranche consisted of gross proceeds of $695,652.
-The company expects to close its final tranche no later than November 17, 2017.
-PearTree Securities acted as agent for the transaction.
+The flow-through shares are part of a donation arrangement structured by PearTree Securities Inc. through which the institutional end-buyer is the ultimate holder of the flow-through shares.

 Jason Cubitt, president of Jaxon Mining, commented: "We appreciate the ongoing support of our investors and look forward to continued exploration success at both the Hazelton and More Creek projects."